LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 - Switch-OS processing
 	+ PUTREQ_CASE1/DELREQ_CASE1:
 		* Add into special case
+	+ GETRES_POP/PUTREQ_POP/PUTREQ_LARGE + EVICT_SWITCH/CASE2_SWITCH
+		* For EVICT_SWITCH: forward to corresponding server by tcp channel
+		* For CASE2_SWITCH: remember the special case for rollback at switch os, and forward to corresponding server by tcp channel
 - TODO: Simulation tricks
 	+ Snapshot
 		* Case1 should be forwarded to switch OS thread